maciejg-git/vue-litewind/src/documentation/pages/notify.md

 ###### Teleport

-Since `v-notify-container` is positioned as `fixed` element it is recommended to teleport it to the `body` element.
+Since `v-notify-container` is positioned as a `fixed` element it is recommended to teleport it to the `body` element.

 ---